eselimnl/Coalign2Split/README.md

 # **Coalign2Split**

-Extract interested fasta sequences based on indicating the host accessions in a ID list or identify the host sequence looking to name of the host species in the header.
+Extract interested fasta sequences by identifing the host sequences looking to name of the host species in the header or indicating the host accessions in a text list.

 ## **Background :**
 A virus is a living organism only if we consider it associated with its host.
 Viruses of the same family can infect a wide range of hosts.
 Identifying the host organism(s) is therefore essential, because features like virus-cell interactions and post-translational modifications depend mostly on the host.